Visitor Entry Requirements

-- Work Permit visa applications for local hires will be subject to a quota system.
+- Work Permit applications for local hires will be subject to a quota system.

-Please see the requirements for Temporary and Permanent Resident visas.
-You will need to apply for the appropriate visa in person at your nearest Consulate General of Mexico office.
+Please see the requirements for Temporary and Permanent Resident Visas.
+You will need to apply for the appropriate visa in person at the Consulate of Mexico office nearest you.

 The U.S. Embassy in Mexico has more information, including locations and contact information for all U.S. Consulates in Mexico.